 Co-author Josh and I will be doing a meet-up and book signing Saturday January 28 at Epcot.

 We’ll be outside the main pyramid in Mexico on the right from 1p to 2p (or until the crowds go away) and would love to say hi and sign your copy of The easy Guide to Your Walt Disney World Visit 2017.

 For your own copy of the 2017 edition of the best-reviewed Disney World guidebook series ever (ever!), click here.

 That’s the same period that for the first time the Pro Bowl will be in Orlando, with many festivities in Disney World, especially at ESPN but also at Magic Kingdom and Disney Springs.

 Here’s the current scoop on what’s going on with the Pro Bowl at Disney World:

 To actually see practices or the skills showdown, go here to get tickets.

 The tickets are free and are just a way of limiting access to capacity.
 Note that Saturday the 28th is already sold out, so just come to the meet-up.
 You don’t need tickets for the “Pro Bowl Experience” fan zone.

-In addition there’s a parade of players Friday at the Magic Kingdom—no details yet—and something at Disney Springs, possibly late night player sightings at Raglan Road or, more likely, STK.
+In addition there’s a parade of players Friday at the Magic Kingdom—at 2.30p, according to the Orlando Sentinel—and something at Disney Springs, possibly late night player sightings at Raglan Road or, more likely, STK.

 Younger son and I will be doing most of these experiences so we can review them for you in case you want to try them out next year.
 (Older son can’t make it because he’s too busy BECAUSE HE WON A TICKET TO THE SUPER BOWL.)